Cleamolette01/vehicles-management-platform/README.md

 Design and implement a small full-stack application to help fleet managers monitor their electric vehicle fleet's efficiency and environmental impact.
 This project should demonstrate your ability to create clean, well-organized code while solving real-world problems.

+## Notes - Cléa Deluëgue

+Welcome on my project.
+From http://localhost:8080/ you can navigate on Dashboard Overview, Analytics Visualization and Vehicle Management.
+On Vehicle Management you can view all vehicles, add a new vehicle, update a vehicle by clicking on it, sort by any column, filter by type.

+With more time, I would have :
+- Added other filters
+- Refactored Vehicle Management page to make it shorter (transfer methods in api.ts)
+- Did a larger error gestion
+- Improved visual rendering
+- Added linters to catch unused code and to add rules on naming

 ## Timeline & Submission

 - **Duration**: 3 days